jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-windows.md

 It's important that Rtool42 is in your user variables PATH.
 You can check this by opening the "Edit the system environment variables" setting, and selecting the "Environment Variables", and finally adding the path to your UCRT bin folder to the PATH variable, e.g., `C:\rtools42\ucrt64\bin`.

-> ⚠️ I'm not 100% sure what the correct order is, but you most likely need to have the Rtools path under the Qt path.
+> ⚠️ **I'm not 100% sure what the correct order is, but you most likely need to have the Rtools path under the Qt path.
+Moreover, please make sure that both Qt, and Rtools42 are the first two items after the last item mentioning the `SYSTEM`, or `WINDOWS`.**

 ### Installing Conan